hibernationTheory/sQuery/README.md

 sq.children("*geo*").remove("*HOUSE*).filter("t#instanc*").children("t#alembic").replaceAttrValue("file_path", "v002", "v003")
 .setUserData("is_altered", "true").addToBundle("alembics_inside_instances").next("t#switch").createNodeAfter("delete", {"group":"*_arms_"}).toggle("affectnumber").setSelected(True)
 """
-selects all the children in obj context with name that matches to the *geo* pattern, from that selection removes those that have the word *HOUSE* in it, from the selection filters that are those whose type matches to the pattern *instanc* pattern, chooses the alembic type children of the result, replaces the v002 attribute on the alembic nodes file_path parameter with v003, creates a user data on them called "is_altered" with the value "true" and adds those alembics to the bundle "alembics_inside_instances" and selects the next node if it is of type switch and creates a delete node after them with the 'group' parameter set to '*_arms_*', toggles the affect number parameter on this delete nodes (meaning if it is on, makes it off or vice versa) and then selects this 'delete' node that was created.
+selects all the children in obj context with name that matches to the *geo* pattern, from that selection removes those that have the word *HOUSE* in it, from that selection filters those whose type matches to the *instanc* pattern, chooses the alembic type children of the result, replaces the v002 attribute on the alembic nodes file_path parameter with v003, creates a user data on them called "is_altered" with the value "true" and adds those alembics to the bundle "alembics_inside_instances" and selects the next node if it is of type switch and creates a delete node after them with the 'group' parameter set to '*_arms_*', toggles the affect number parameter on this delete nodes (meaning if it is on, makes it off or vice versa) and then selects this 'delete' node that was created.
 """
 ```
 ##API